Careers in Care Management

 Geriatric care managers work in a diversity of settings and the profession is growing tremendously.

-At NAPGCM you will find both educational opportunities, networking with experts in the field and business development resources to help you in your profession or practice.
-NAPGCM certified members represent the profession’s gold standard in geriatric care.
+At NAPGCM you will find educational opportunities, networking with experts in the field and business development resources to help you in your profession or practice.
+NAPGCM represents the gold standard in geriatric care management.

 Geriatric Care Management Articles

 - Care Managers as Challengers: Adapting to a Changing Economic Landscape

 Steve Barlam, MSW, LCSW, CMC, NAPGCM Member

 - Family Care Contracts: Opportunities for Geriatric Care Managers and Our Clients

 Deborah Liss Fins, LICSW, CMC, NAPGCM Member